smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DODownloadMode-Description-Begin -->
 <!-- Description-Source-DDF-Forced -->
-Specifies the download method that Delivery Optimization can use in downloads of Windows Updates, Apps and App updates.
-The default value is 1.
+Specifies the method that Delivery Optimization can use to download content on behalf of various Microsoft products.
 <!-- DODownloadMode-Description-End -->

 <!-- DODownloadMode-Editable-Begin -->